MO-5: Capturing Data from Afar

 Summary

 It’s smart to have a plan before you go somewhere new, but how do we learn about places, like Venus, where humans have never been?
-Venus’ extreme environment makes direct exploration challenging, so scientists mostly learn about its surface by taking images and gathering other data from space.
-In this MO, you will learn how to capture and interpret images from afar to help guide detailed exploration later..
+Venus’s extreme environment makes direct exploration challenging, so scientists mostly learn about its surface by taking images and gathering other data from space.
+In this MO, you will learn how to capture and interpret images from afar to help guide detailed exploration later.
 Your team will model NASA’s remote sensing techniques using kites equipped with imaging tools to collect and analyze data of the Earth’s surface—just like the proposed VERITAS mission to Venus.

 Materials